 This article does not contain a step-by-step recipe for compiling SQLite.
 That would be difficult since each development situation is different.
 Rather, this article describes and illustrates the principals behind the compilation of SQLite.
 Typical compilation commands are provided as examples with the expectation that application developers can use these examples as guidance for developing their own custom compilation procedures.
 In other words, this article provides ideas and insights, not turnkey solutions.

-SQLite is built from literally hundreds of files of C code and script spread across multiple directories.
-The implementation of SQLite is pure ANSI-C, but many of the C-language source code files are either either generated or transformed by auxiliary C programs and AWK, SED, and TCL scripts prior to being incorporated into the finished SQLite library.
+SQLite is built from over one hundred of files of C code and script spread across multiple directories.
+The implementation of SQLite is pure ANSI-C, but many of the C-language source code files are either generated or transformed by auxiliary C programs and AWK, SED, and TCL scripts prior to being incorporated into the finished SQLite library.
 Building the necessary C programs and transforming and/or creating the C-language source code for SQLite is a complex process.

 To simplify matters, SQLite is also available as a pre-packaged amalgamation source code file: sqlite3.c.
 The amalgamation is a single file of ANSI-C code that implements the entire SQLite library.
 The amalgamation is much easier to deal with.
 Everything is contained within a single code files, so it is easy to drop into the source tree of a larger C or C++ program.
 All the code generation and transformation steps have already been carried out so there are no auxiliary C programs to configure and compile and no scripts to run.
 And, because the entire library is contained in a single translation unit, compilers are able to do more advanced optimizations resulting in a 5% to 10% performance improvement.
 For these reasons, the amalgamation source file ("sqlite3.c") is recommended for all applications.